Spicron-Studios/digifile-app/db/README.md

 All commands can be run from the project root:

-### Development Commands

-- `npm run db:push` - Push schema changes directly to database (development)
-- `npm run db:studio` - Open Drizzle Studio web interface
-- `npm run db:introspect` - Pull schema from existing database

-### Production Commands
+### Core Migration Commands

-- `npm run db:generate` - Generate migration files from schema changes
+- `npm run db:generate` - Generate migration files from schema changes in `db/schema.ts`.
-- `npm run db:migrate` - Apply pending migrations to database
+- `npm run db:migrate` - Apply pending migrations to the database.
-- `npm run db:check` - Check migration status
+- `npm run db:check` - Check migration status.

-### Utility Commands
+### Development & Utility Commands

+- `npm run db:studio` - Open the Drizzle Studio web interface for easy database browsing.
+- `npm run db:push` - Push schema changes directly to the database without creating a migration file. **Use with caution, primarily for rapid prototyping.**
+- `npm run db:introspect` - **(Legacy)** Pull schema from the existing database.
+This is no longer part of the primary workflow.
-- `npm run db:drop` - Remove the last migration file
+- `npm run db:drop` - Remove the last migration file.

 ## Configuration